zainic/WhatsApp-Python-Shell/README.md

 ### open_dir

-This function allows us to explore our PC's folder using WhatsApp
+This function allows us to explore our PC's folder using WhatsApp.

-It will disable other function while you use it except run command
+It will disable other function while you use it except run command.

 Ex: